 Step 1: Gathering Tools And Materials.

-Socket and wrench set, tire iron, flathead screwdriver, 12v or stronger impact driver, and a 1x2 board about 24 inches long(well get into that later.
+Socket and wrench set, tire iron, flathead screwdriver, 12v or stronger impact driver, and a 1x2 board about 24 inches long(we will get into that later.

 Step 2: Don't Forget The Jack!!!